abhishekmj303/FileSystem-Emulator/README.md

 char type <br />
 string create_time <br />
 string modify_time <br />
+int perm <br />
 node pointer link <br />
 node pointer child <br />
 node pointer parent <br />

 **n** = Total number of nodes ; **m** = number of nodes in a directory ; **h** = height of tree

+---
 ### print_tree(root, prev_struct)
-> This algorithm prints all node names from root in a form of tree
+This algorithm prints all node names from root in a form of tree
 ```python
 START
 1.  if  (root is not null)